 A number of employee policies and related documents were considered by EMT and Board in the year, including but not limited to sickness, competitive pay, training, equality and diversity and behaviours.
-A substantial amount of work, including employee consultation, was undertaken in developing a new behaviours framework and updated Employee Behaviours were launched in December 2022.
+The new behaviours framework was embedded in the year after extensive employee consultation and involvement in 2022/23.